Brownian windings, Stochastic Green's formula and inhomogeneous magnetic impurities: Stokes formula

-which, on the almost sure event $\mathcal{E}$, converges toward $0$ as $N$ goes to infinity (by \eqref{eq:bound}).
+which, on the almost sure event $\mathcal{E}$, converges toward $0$ as $N$ goes to infinity (by~\eqref{eq:bound}), which proves indeed that the second limit is also well-defined and equal to the first one.

-The only thing that remains to be shown is the almost sure continuity of the application $f\mapsto \dashint \n_X(x)f(x)\d x$.
-Since it is clearly linear, it suffices to show that it is almost surely a bounded operator.
-By \eqref{eq:bound},
+It remains to prove the almost sure continuity of the application $f\mapsto \dashint \n_X f \d \lambda$.
+Since it is clearly a linear application, it suffices to show that it is almost surely a bounded one (in the sense of linear operators).
+By~\eqref{eq:bound},